micheld93/oPlotSymbl-LaTeX/README.md

 ## READ ME FIRST:

 It exists a manual for this package.
 Please read this first.
+It is available through CTAN and TexLive/MacteX and as far as I know it is shipped with MikTeX as well.
 To install this LaTeX package manually, follow these steps (all steps are for my preferred LaTeX distribution „Tex Live“!):

 ### For installing on Windows 7 (and above):